fredericstrand/fredericstrand/README.md

 In my classes I mainly work with python, but I will also be exploring differenat languages and frameworks in my spare time.

-- 💼 I am currently working on my portfolio
+- 💼 I am currently working on my portfolio and creditcard fraud detection
 - 📗 I am learning react, Next.js, Typescript, Tailwind and PostGres
 - 📷 For Data Science I am learning Computer Vision
 - 👨🏻‍💻 I am currently enrolled in the course INF201 (intermediate programming)